PaulDMooney/css-grid-blog/ICONS_BLOGPOST.md

 ### SVG Sprites

-In a section above we talked about using data URLs for icons as a way to minimize http requests, but that it has drawbacks such as needing to find ways to reduce data URL duplication.
+In the Data URLs section above we talked about using data URLs for icons as a way to minimize http requests, but that it has drawbacks such as needing to find ways to reduce data URL duplication.
 If you want to use the CSS Mask technique mentioned above to color your icons, and you have an autoprefixer, then chances are you're going get duplicate data URLs anyways since for every `mask` property with a data URL there will be at least a `-webkit-mask` property with the same data URL.
 An alternative that helps minimize http requests is to use SVG Sprites.

 SVG Sprites is just delivering all of your SVG icons in a single SVG file.
 Unlike traditional sprite files where you need to know the position of the image inside the file and do some magic to align background positioning over that image, with SVG sprites you can simply reference the image by it's identifier.